vzamov/closechatchannels/README.md

    - Validate the expected behavior by checking your Twilio dashboard for the status of chat sessions and proxy sessions.

 6. **Caution**:
-   - Before running this script on a live or production environment, make sure to test it on a smaller dataset or a staging environment to ensure it behaves as expected without any unwanted side effects.
+   - Before running this script on a live or production environment, ensure you test it on a smaller dataset or a staging environment to verify its expected behavior and avoid unwanted side effects.

 7. **Advanced Testing (optional)**:
-   - If you want to test different parts of the script without executing the entire process, you can comment out certain function calls in the `start()` function.
-For example, if you only want to fetch active chats without closing them, comment out the `await closeAllOpenProxySessions();` line.
+   - If you wish to test different parts of the script without executing the entire process, you can comment out certain function calls in the `start()` function.
+For instance, to only fetch active chats without closing them, comment out the `await closeAllOpenProxySessions();` line.
-   - Depending on your use case, you might want to write unit tests or integration tests to validate the functionality of different parts of the script.
-Using a library like Jest can assist with this.
+   - Depending on your use case, consider writing unit tests or integration tests to validate the script's functionality.
+Libraries like Jest can assist with this.

-Remember that this script makes changes to the state of chat sessions and proxy sessions in your Twilio account.
-Always ensure you have appropriate backups and measures in place in case something goes wrong.
+Always remember that this script makes changes to the state of chat sessions and proxy sessions in your Twilio account.
+Ensure you have backups and preventive measures in place in case of unexpected outcomes.